Storm Caroline brings heavy snow to UK

 Sleet and snow also fell in central London as temperatures plummeted.

+Passengers hoping to flee the winter weather from London's Heathrow Airport faced three-hour delays, with plenty of planes caught up in the travel chaos, according to CNN's Nic Robertson.

-Flights were suspended at Birmingham Airport while the runway was cleared, leaving passengers facing delays, while the M1 motorway was closed in Leicestershire because of vehicles being stranded.
+Flights were also suspended at Birmingham Airport while the runway was cleared, leaving passengers facing delays, while the M1 motorway was closed in Leicestershire because of vehicles being stranded.

-Amber weather warnings are in place across Scotland, Wales, Northern Ireland and much of western England as icy conditions plunged roads into chaos, with temperatures of -11 degrees Celsius making it the coldest night of 2017, according to Press Association.
+Amber weather warnings are in place across Scotland, Wales, Northern Ireland and much of western England as icy conditions plunged roads into chaos, with temperatures of -11 degrees Celsius (12 degrees Fahrenheit) making it the coldest night of 2017, according to Press Association.

 "The worst of the snow is currently across parts of Wales and the west and southern Midlands, while there is some snow falling over the home counties as well," said Meteorological Office forecaster Steven Keate.